WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/2-reclaiming-histories.md

   </tbody>
 </table>

-In *Report from Santa Fe*, "Martha Burk", Dr. Martha Burk discusses the "glass ceiling," pay equity, and childcare in New Mexico.
+In *Report from Santa Fe*, "Martha Burk," Dr. Martha Burk discusses the "glass ceiling," pay equity, and childcare in New Mexico.

 **[*New Mexico in Focus*, "Women's Right to Vote in New Mexico"](/catalog/cpb-aacip-a50ba289541?start=774.27&end=1273.8) (KNME-TV, Albuquerque, NM, July 3, 2020)**

-In *New Mexico in Focus*, "Women's Right to Vote in New Mexico", Correspondent Megan Kamerick leads a conversation about the history of women’s suffrage in New Mexico.
+In *New Mexico in Focus*, "Women's Right to Vote in New Mexico," Correspondent Megan Kamerick leads a conversation about the history of women’s suffrage in New Mexico.

 **[Equal Rights Amendment (ERA)](/catalog/cpb-aacip-207-03qv9snj) (KUNM, Albuquerque, NM, February 24, 1975)**